Copper: Bioleaching

 Bacteria have been used to extract copper in industrial scale bioleaching systems.
 Microbe solutions percolate through crushed ore converting insoluble copper sulfides to soluble copper sulfates; electrowinning extracts high purity copper from the resulting solution.

 Human exposure

-In the US, the Occupational Safety and Health Administration (OSHA) has designated a permissible exposure limit (PEL) for copper dust and fumes in the workplace as a time-weighted average (TWA) of 1 mg/m^{3}.
-The National Institute for Occupational Safety and Health (NIOSH) has set a recommended exposure limit (REL) of 1 mg/m^{3}, time-weighted average.
+In the US, the Occupational Safety and Health Administration (OSHA) has designated a permissible exposure limit (PEL) for copper dust in the workplace as a time-weighted average (TWA) of 1 mg/m^{3} and 0.1mg/m^{3} for copper fumes The National Institute for Occupational Safety and Health (NIOSH) has set a recommended exposure limit (REL) of 1 mg/m^{3}, time-weighted average.
 The IDLH (immediately dangerous to life and health) value is 100 mg/m^{3}.
 Copper is a constituent of tobacco smoke.